 Downtime is the overall number of minutes Slack was unavailable during a calendar quarter (i.e., January 1 through March 31 and every three-month period thereafter).
 We calculate unavailability using server monitoring software to measure the server side error rate, ping test results, web server tests, TCP port tests, and website tests.

 - Slowness or other performance issues with individual features (link expansions, search, file uploads, workflow runs, etc.);

 - Issues that are related to external apps or third parties, including Slack Connect;

 - Any products or features identified as pilot, alpha, beta or similar;

-If we fall short of our uptime commitment, you may request a credit to each affected account equal to ten times the amount that the workspace (or, as applicable, the org) paid during the period that Slack was down (we call these service credits).
+If we fall short of our uptime commitment, you may request a credit to each affected account equal to 10 times the amount that the workspace (or, as applicable, org) paid during the period Slack was down (we call these service credits).

-In order to request service credits, you must send an email to email@example.com with your Slack workspace URL (example: companyname.slack.com).
-The Slack workspace URL is your workspace name, followed by the slack.com domain (e.g. a1companyltd.slack.com).
-For more details on how to find your Slack workspace URL, visit our Help Centre.
+In order to request service credits, you must send an email to email@example.com with your Slack Workspace URL (example: companyname.slack.com).
+The Slack Workspace URL is your workspace name, followed by the slack.com domain (ex. acmeinc.slack.com).
+For more details on how to find your Slack Workspace URL, visit our Help Center.

 Claims may be made on a calendar-quarter basis only and must be submitted within 15 calendar days after the end of the applicable quarter, except where a subscription ends on a date other than the last day of a calendar quarter, in which case any claim related to that subscription must be submitted within 15 calendar days after the subscription end date.